ethossoftworks/outcome-ts/README.md

 # Motivation

 Promises and Async/Await are wonderful, flexible APIs that provide a great developer experience.
-However, promises and async/await have some undesireable syntax when dealing with complex error handling.
+However, promises and async/await have some undesirable syntax when dealing with complex error handling.

 -   Promises and their callbacks can make logic branching more difficult and more confusing to reason about while handling all errors appropriately.
 -   Async/Await uses try/catch syntax to handle errors which has a couple of problems syntactically: